 Preventing Violent Conflicts

-Examine the notion of conflict prevention and learn about theoretical and practical aspects of conflict prevention methods;
+- Examine the conceptual foundations of conflict prevention and learn about theoretical and practical aspects of conflict prevention methods

-Reflect on the topics of migration and dealing with the past from a conflict prevention perspective;
+- Reflect on migration and dealing with the past from a conflict prevention perspective

-Explore the potential and practical application of conflict prevention methods such as early warning and early response or conflict sensitivity in different contexts;
+- Explore the potential and application of conflict prevention methods such as early warning and early response or conflict sensitivity in different contexts

-Learn how to design conflict prevention measures in light of their opportunities and challenges;
+- Learn how to design conflict prevention measures in response to concrete opportunities and challenges

 This course is designed for: